awslabs/aws-greengrass-labs-dashboard-grafana/README.md

 ## Greengrass Labs Grafana Component - `aws.greengrass.labs.dashboard.Grafana`

 ## Overview
-This AWS IoT Greengrass component allows you to provision and manage a [Grafana instance](https://grafana.com/grafana/) on your device.
+This AWS IoT Greengrass component allows you to provision and manage a local [Grafana instance](https://grafana.com/grafana/) on your device.

 At a high level, the component will do the following: